bryik/stereo-panorama-viewer/README.md

   <img width="50%" src="http://i.imgur.com/yr88MXS.gif"/>
 </p>

-This is a utility for viewing over/under stereo panoramas on the web.
+This is a utility for viewing over/under stereo panoramas on the web and locally (without having to pay for Virtual Desktop!).
 Primary focus is on [Ansel](http://www.geforce.com/hardware/technology/ansel), but any panorama in the over/under format should work (e.g. [converted](https://storage.googleapis.com/cardboard-camera-converter/index.html) Cardboard Camera images).

 ### API